jaanga/moon/rover-64p/readme.md

 * Location placards
 * Location map in menu with box indicating current location
-* Feedback a to current loa and lon
+* Feedback as to current lat and lon